Do you feel like in whichever direction you step, your marriage will only get worse?

 10. There are things you can’t change…. recoverable.

 Really?
 Come on.
 Life is full of things we can’t change.
 Your spouse is one of them.
 They aren’t perfect.
 You married them anyway.
 Not to fix them, but to love them.
-You must change your expectations if you want a happy marriage.

 11. Constant fighting, criticism, blame…. recoverable.